ampaKR0711/Monkeypox-Skin-Lesion-Classification-Deep-Learning-minor-project/README.md

 ## ⚠️ All Rights Reserved

 Copyright © 2026
-Ampa Ranjan, Milan, and Mayank
+Ampa Ranjan, Milan Mipsita Jena, and Mayank Gupta

 This repository and all associated files including: